Silverfin Guide Service Homer Alaska

 Homer Spit Lagoon

-The first run of Silver Salmon should start to materialize by the second week in July in small numbers.
-By the latter part of the month, this fishery should peak, with good numbers of fish through July and into August.
+The early run of Silver Salmon should start to show up by the first week of July.
+By the middle of the month, this fishery should peak, and continue strong through the first week of August.

 Area Rivers

-The Anchor River, Deep Creek and Ninilchik Rivers open for fishing again on July 1, and remain open for the rest of the year.
-Stariski Creek also opens on July 1.
-The Ninilchik River is the only one of these rivers that remains open for the taking of hatchery King Salmon.
+The Anchor River, Deep Creek and Ninilchik Rivers open for fishing again on July 1, and remain open until the first of November.
+The Ninilchik River is the only one of these three rivers that remains open for the taking of hatchery King Salmon, and the fishing can be very good for the first half of the month!

 Deep Creek Alaska